-The world's first telephone, invented by the Chimu civilization and currently on display at the Smithsonian's National Museum of the American Indian (NMAI), was discovered during excavations in Peru during the 1930s.
+The world's first telephone, invented by the Chimu civilization, was discovered during excavations in Peru during the 1930s, according to the Smithsonian's National Museum of the American Indian (NMAI).
 It's just two gourds connected by a twine cord, and was used by "elite" members of Chimu society who weren't allowed to have face-to-face contact with their underlings.
 As NMAI curator Ramiro Matos explained in an interview with the Smithsonian, "It comes from the consciousness of an indigenous society with no written language."
 And for some more modern innovations, check out these 25 Brilliant New Inventions That Will Make Your Life So Much Easier.

 If you thought Pong's debut in 1972 was the beginning of video game history, you're off by a few decades.
 The first video game was actually invented by a physics professor named Thomas Goldsmith, Jr., who patented an electronic game based on old World War II military radar displays.
 The "Cathode Ray Tube Amusement Device," as he called it, involved a cathode ray tube connected to an oscilloscope, which used light trajectories to create the effect of missiles being fired at targets.
 But Goldsmith, Jr. unfortunately never managed to raise enough funds to release his game commercially.
 And if you were a Pong lover, check out 20 Things All '70s Kids Remember.

-You don't need celluloid to make animation.
-Cave paintings discovered in Lascaux, France, created during a time when humans still hunted wooly mammoths, include drawings of horses that appear to gallop, and birds that seem to flap their wings—but only when viewed with the flickering grease-burning lamps that were placed by the hundreds around the cave.
+You don't need celluloid to make animation—and a group of cave paintings discovered in Lascaux, France, created during a time when humans still hunted wooly mammoths, is proof.
+The moving drawings—of horses that appear to gallop, and birds that seem to flap their wings—could only be viewed with the flickering grease-burning lamps that were placed by the hundreds around the cave.

 As Marc Azéma, a Paleolithic researcher and filmmaker, explained in a paper, the cave paintings "invented the principle of sequential animation, based on the properties of retinal persistence."
 This was achieved by showing a series of juxtaposed or superimposed images of the same animal.
 To demonstrate how it worked, Azéma made a video showing how the cave paintings played tricks on the eyes to make it seem like the animals were really in motion.
-And to see some of the best animated films, here are The 20 Funniest Jokes From Kids' Movies.
+And if you love a good animated movie, here are 16 Classic Family Movies to Stream With Your Kids.

 In 1997, archaeologists uncovered an ancient grave in the French village of Ensisheim that contained the long-decomposed body of a 50-year-old man with two holes in his skull.
-After close scrutiny of the skull, it was determined that both holes, located near the frontal lobe, were likely caused by surgery rather than blunt force trauma.
+After close scrutiny of the skull, it was determined that both holes, located near the frontal lobe, were likely from a surgery rather than blunt force trauma.

 The kind of automatic door we've grown accustomed to in modern times was invented by two Texans in 1954, but the concept of a door opening of its own volition was first imagined by a Greek mathematician and engineer named Hero (or Heron) of Alexandria.